 Instagram hashtags do not work the same way on Threads.
 Threads ignores the “#” symbol, and only native tags show as clickable links and feed into suggestions.

-Threads does not allow more than one tag per post at this time.
+Threads allows exactly one tag per post as of 2025.
 Meta has not announced plans to add more tags, keeping Threads simple and focused on healthy conversation.

 6. Are hashtags on meta threads the same as Instagram posts?